hadbits/script-sorter/README.md

 git clone https://github.com/maximegris/angular-electron.git

-this application will receive .srt file produced by substitleEdit and display an entry at a time where the user can add keywords on the fly and assign to each line.
+This application will receive .srt file produced by substitleEdit and display an entry at a time where the user can add keywords on the fly and assign to each line.

-keyword seach results will show all entries that have been tagged with the keyword in the whole file.
+Keyword seach results will show all entries that have been tagged with the keyword in the whole file.
 Progress is saved into a text file that stores the data in json format.